 June is here!!!
 Where did the time go?
-Fortunately, ABOG has moved the exam to July 16th.
+Fortunately, the exam is not until the end of the month.
 Now’s the time to quickly unload some ballast.
 We recommend you limit your studying to a review and solidify your strengths.
 Don’t study those topics whose questions you totally nailed or those about which you have no clue.
 Instead, review those subjects whose answers you narrowed down to two.
 Strive for 70% correct, as this will assure a pass.

 Just as an actor wouldn’t give a performance without a dress rehearsal or an athlete warming up before the race, you also need a dress rehearsal.
 Our Practice Test, just like your exam, is 250 multiple choice questions, timed at 4 hours and then you’re kicked out.
 OK, we’re a softie, we’ll give you two shots at it.

 You’re coming down the homestretch.
 You CAN do it.
 Kick in and sprint to the finish line and cross as the winner … and the prize?
 Now you get to start collecting your case list!

 Your exam will be held at a Pearson-Vue testing center.
 Call 1-888-235-7650 or go online to www.pearsonvue.com/abog to locate your testing center.
 We recommend you take a leisurely drive now to make sure you know where to go on June 28th.
 For an inside peek, you can take an online tour of a Pearson Professional Center at www.pearsonvue.com/abog.
 We strongly recommend you familiarize yourself with the conduct of the exam by taking the “computer-based testing tutorial”.
 For most, the hardest part of a computer-based test is not being able to use your pencil.
 However, you will receive a dry-erase board and marker.
 The tutorial also shows you how to mark your answers, and especially how to electronically highlight, underline, etc. In addition to navigation instructions, you can also take a demo test.